-Although a 100% pledge and a payout period longer than five years are exceptions to The University of Texas System Gifts Policy Guidelines, acceptance of the conditions of this pledge will assure the future of this vital research program at the U. T. M.D.
+Although a 100% pledge and a payout period longer than five years are exceptions to the U. T. System Gifts Policy Guidelines, acceptance is recommended in order to assure the future of this vital research program at the U. T. M.D.
 Anderson Cancer Center.
-See additional reference on Page 25 in the Report of Summary of Gift Acceptance and Related Administrative Actions.

-- 6. U. T. M.D.
-Anderson Cancer Center: Approval of (a) Second Amendment to License Agreement Between the U. T. Board of Regents and M.D.
-Anderson Cancer Center Outreach Corporation (Outreach); (b) Clinical Support Services Agreement Between MDA Holding Spain, S.A. and M.D.
-Anderson Cancer Center Outreach Corporation; and (c) Sublicense Agreement Between M.D.
-Anderson Cancer Center Outreach Corporation and MDA Holding Spain, S.A.--On behalf of The University of Texas M.D.
-Anderson Cancer Center, the Board approved the following agreements: - a.
-Second Amendment to License Agreement between the Board of Regents of The University of Texas System and M.D.
-Anderson Cancer Center Outreach Corporation (Outreach) in substantially the form set forth on Pages 164 - 165 - b.
-Clinical Support Services Agreement between MDA Holding Spain, S.A. and M.D.
-Anderson Cancer Center Outreach Corporation in substantially the form set forth on Pages 166 - 213 - c.
-Sublicense Agreement between M.D.
-Anderson Cancer Center Outreach Corporation and MDA Holding Spain, S.A. in substantially the form set forth on Pages 214 - 231.
+6. U. T. M.D.
+Anderson Cancer Center: Recommendation for Approval of (a) the Second Amendment to License Agreement Between the U. T. Board of Regents and M.D.
+Anderson Cancer Center Outreach Corporation (Outreach); (b) the Clinical Support Services Agreement Between MDA Holding Spain, S.A. and M.D.
+Anderson Cancer Center Outreach Corporation; and (c) the Sublicense Agreement Between M.D.
+Anderson Cancer Center Outreach Corporation and MDA Holding Spain, S.A.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor and General Counsel, and President Mendelsohn that the U. T. Board of Regents approve, on behalf of the U. T. M.D.
+Anderson Cancer Center, the following agreements:

+- a.
+The Second Amendment to License Agreement between the Board of Regents of The University of Texas System and M.D.
+Anderson Cancer Center Outreach Corporation (Outreach) in substantially the form set forth on Pages HAC 34 35 - b.
+The Clinical Support Services Agreement between MDA Holding Spain, S.A. and M.D.
+Anderson Cancer Center Outreach Corporation in substantially the form set forth on Pages HAC 36 - 83 - C. The Sublicense Agreement between M.D.
+Anderson Cancer Center Outreach Corporation and MDA Holding Spain, S.A. in substantially the form set forth on Pages HAC 84 101.

 At its February 1990 meeting, the U. T. Board of Regents approved a license agreement whereby Outreach was permitted to use the name and trademark "M.D.
 Anderson Cancer Center Outreach Corporation" in the operation of the Orlando Cancer Center, Orlando, Florida.
 At its August 1996 meeting, the U. T. Board of Regents approved a license agreement whereby Outreach was permitted to use that name and trademark and specific variances thereof in the entirety of the United States and its territories and possessions.
 At the U. T. Board of Regents' meeting in May 1997, the Board approved a First Amendment to License Agreement, permitting the licensing of names for the provision of services in other countries under the name M.D.
 Anderson Cancer Center Outreach Corporation (name of country).
 By this Second Amendment to License Agreement, Outreach seeks Board approval to use a variation of the M.D.
 Anderson name, "M.D.
-Anderson International

-" with the name of a foreign country being placed in the blank for geographical identification of the business entity involved.
+Anderson International " with the name of a foreign country being placed in the blank for geographical identification of the business entity involved.
 This will provide name identification for an international market in order to clearly delineate between foreign and domestic operations of M.D.
 Anderson Cancer Center Outreach Corporation.

-This amendment of the license agreement leaves in place the U. T. Board of Regents' ability and authority pursuant to the license agreement to terminate the license agreement if at any time Outreach fails to comply with its obligations under the agreement.
+This amendment of the license agreement will also leave in place the U. T. Board of Regents' ability and authority pursuant to the license agreement to terminate the license agreement if at any time Outreach fails to comply with its obligations under the agreement.
+This amendment is important to the continued effective functioning of Outreach.